webfactory/WebfactoryPolyglotBundle/README.md

     if ($text === 'someValue') { ... } // Strict type check prevents calling the __toString() method
 ```

-## Known Limitations

-It's not very comfortable to persist entities and their translations.
-One might think: it's just Doctrine, the
-translation entity is the owning side of a cascade={"persist"}-association, so I'll just persist the translation.
-But
-no - we seem to have broken Doctrine's lifecycle management here.
-As a workaround, you can persist both the main entity
-and it's translation entities.
-See the tests for further details.

 ## Planned Features / Wish List

 For now, each entity has one fixed primary locale.
 We have encountered cases in which some records were only available